Updated: May 2008

 Page No. 11-Section K - Great singers who performed Balfe's operas and musical works.

-Page No. 12-Section L - Celebrate in 2008 - Balfe's 200th anniversary - Availability of Scores SEE BELOW!
+Page No. 12-Section L - Balfe's 200th anniversary, Falstaff recording and availability of Scores

 III.)
 The Web Site Author & Writer on 19th Century Opera & Related Links

-Page No. 13-Final Section M - Basil Walsh - Author and writer on 19th Century opera.
+Basil Walsh - Author and writer on 19th Century opera.

 Related Web site links of interest.

-NEW - Irish Classical Music Pioneers - Seven Irish born who made a difference
+Irish Classical Music Pioneers - Seven Irish born who made a difference

 Page No. 1 - SECTION A